vinzdef/golc/README.md

 > **Beware !!!**
 >
->  If you're logging costly operations, wrap your logic in conditions!
+>  If you're logging costly operations, wrap your logic in conditions like so:

 ```javascript
 if (L.level >= L.INFO) {